jsoft88/joyn-challenge/README.md

   }
 }
 ```
-Some explanation of the solution.
+*Some explanation of the solution*.
 The `watermark` part is for obtaining the fields that will allow the engine
 to discard events that arrive really late.
 Normally, the engine would
-use a column in the data being received, rather than the start of processing
+use a column in the data being received, rather than the start time of processing
 by the engine.
 As I could not find a suitable column for `watermark` (NOTE: this is also provided by the user of the frameword
 via CLI args), I decided to use the timestamp field in kafka schema.
 So the part of the code below, is mainly
 checking that the watermark fields for the given topics exist and that a dataframe is present.